-The St. Paul District is responsible for maintaining 244 miles of the Upper Mississippi River 9-foot channel navigation system from the head of navigation in Minneapolis, Minnesota, to Guttenberg, Iowa.
-The project is located in or contiguous to Minnesota, Wisconsin and Iowa.
-The navigation project within the St. Paul District includes 13 sets of locks and dams that are operated and maintained by the U.S. Army Corps of Engineers.
-In addition to the locks and dams the project includes channel maintenance, recreation and natural resource activities.
+The U.S. Army Corps of Engineers, St. Paul District is responsible for maintaining 244 miles of the Upper Mississippi River 9-foot channel navigation system from Minneapolis, Minnesota, to Guttenberg, Iowa.
+The Upper Mississippi River 9-Foot Channel Navigation Project is located in or contiguous to Minnesota, Wisconsin, and Iowa.
+The navigation project within the St. Paul District includes 13 locks and dams that are operated and maintained by the Corps.
+In addition to the locks and dams, the project includes channel maintenance, recreation and natural resource activities.

 The U.S. Army Corps of Engineers is responsible for maintaining a 9-foot navigation channel as an important component to the inland navigation system.
 The St. Paul District (MVP) is responsible for maintaining 244 miles of the Upper Mississippi River 9-Foot Channel Navigation Project from the head of navigation at Minneapolis, Minnesota, to Guttenberg, Iowa.
 The navigation project also includes the lower navigable portions of the Minnesota, St. Croix, and Black Rivers.